devisenyc/devisenyc.github.io/practice/mask.md

 Gareth Idris
 [**devise.nyc**](https://devise.nyc)

-### Claim
+### Hypothesis

-We can significantly reduce the spread of airborne viruses by helping people develop an intuitive visual understanding of the behavior of airborne viral particles.
-This knowledge will inevitably lead to safer behaviors, resulting in less viral transmission.
+We can reduce the spread of any airborne virus by helping people develop an intuitive visual understanding of the way viral particles in the air behave.
+Developing this knowledge will inevitably lead to safer choices, resulting in less viral transmission.
 The reduction in viral replication rate is limited only by our ability to produce increasingly accurate models of viral particle dynamics, and communicate them efficiently to the people we interact with, and the community at large.

 ### Breathing